Road Warrior Animal: Early career (1982–1983)

-American and Japanese territories (1983–1986)
+Georgia Championship Wrestling (1983–1984)

-When Paul Ellering was looking to put together a stable of heels in Georgia Championship Wrestling (GCW) called "The Legion of Doom", it was decided to put Laurinaitis together with his good friend Mike Hegstrand and change their names to "Animal" and "Hawk" respectively.
+When Paul Ellering was looking to put together a stable of heels in Georgia Championship Wrestling (GCW) called the "Legion of Doom", it was decided to put Laurinaitis together with his good friend Mike Hegstrand and change their names to "Animal" and "Hawk" respectively.
 Thus, the Road Warriors were born.
 They first started out as biker gimmicks; on The Road Warriors DVD, Animal said he felt like one of the Village People.
 To look more intimidating, the two shaved their heads into Mohawks and started wearing studded dog collars, spiked shoulder pads, and face paint.
 The look and name were taken from The Road Warrior, helping to paint the two as no-mercy monsters.
 Their interview style was vicious, yet charismatic and a bit humorous.
+They wrestled their first match together in June 1983.

 The team was an instant hit, revolutionizing the tag-team scene with their power moves, no mercy attitudes, and innovative face paint that would spawn many future imitators in wrestling.
-In Georgia, they won the NWA National Tag Team Championship four times before moving on to bigger promotions, such as the American Wrestling Association in the US and All Japan Pro Wrestling, winning more tag team titles.
+In Georgia, they won the NWA National Tag Team Championship four times.